-29 Carbon Reduction Commitment (CRC) Scheme
+28 Carbon Reduction Commitment (CRC) Scheme

 The Authority is required to participate in the Carbon Reduction Commitment Energy Efficiency Scheme.
 This scheme is currently in its introductory phase which will last until 31 March 2014.
 The authority is required to purchase and surrender allowances, currently retrospectively, on the basis of emissions i.e. carbon dioxide produced as energy is used.
 As carbon dioxide is emitted (i.e. as energy is used), a liability and an expense are recognised.
 The liability will be discharged by surrendering allowances.
 The liability is measured at the best estimate of the expenditure required to meet the obligation, normally at the current market price of the number of allowances required to meet the liability at the reporting date.
 The cost to the authority is recognised and reported in the costs of the authority's services and is apportioned to services on the basis of energy consumption.
-Any allowances purchased prospectively by the authority are treated as current intangible assets in the Balance Sheet and carried at cost.
+As this year is the end of the introductory phase, there is no option to carry-forward allowances for use in respect of emissions in 2014/15.

-30 Heritage Assets
+29 Heritage Assets